gamethis/BonkeyWonkers/exercise2/README.md

 ## Step 1 Initialize Workspace

 + Build a container:
-  + Using the newly created Dockerfile, build a container named `hello`.
+  + Using the Dockerfile, build a container named `hello`.

 + Run the docker image